nl393/hello-world/README.md

 # hello-world

-#Hello, my name is Nick this is my first git hub repository
+#Hello, my name is Nick and this is my first git hub repository